Tomorrow weather will be rainless in Baku

 Baku.
+23 March.
+REPORT.AZ/ On March 24, the weather is expected to be changeable cloudy, occasionally gloomy and mainly rainless in Baku and Absheron peninsula.

-19 October.
-REPORT.AZ/ Weather will be rainless in Baku on October 20.
-Report was told by Asif Verdiyev, chief hydrologist of the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources.
+Report was told in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources.
+According to the information,mist will be observed in some places in the capital.

+Mild north-west wind will be replaced with south wind in the daytime.

 Samirə AbdullayevaNews Author